GavinHaLab/ichorCNA_WDL/WDL/README.md

 #### To execute the WDL, do the following:

-`python3 create_input_json.py input_test_ichorCNA.csv inputs.json`

-This command creates a json file with all the samples present in the input _'input_test_ichorCNA.csv'_.
-Please check the format of the csv file.
-Next, pass the _'inputs.json'_ file to the following command.

 `java -jar $EBROOTCROMWELL/cromwell.jar run ichorCNA.wdl -i inputs.json`
 To configure the workflow, add `--options workflow_options.json` to the line.
 [More on workflow options](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options).